 If you are an investor, it is up to you to identify which are the best states and the best cities to buy property for capital appreciation and rental income appreciation.
 Luckily for you, I've done the work and will continue to report as conditions change.

-If you’re looking to refinance a mortgage or buy a new property with a mortgage, check out Credible.
-Credible is a leading lending marketplace where lenders compete for your business.
-You can get free real quotes in minutes.
+If you're looking to refinance a mortgage or get a new mortgage, check online.
+Good to check a leading lending marketplace where lenders compete for your business.
+Get multiple quotes in minutes.
+Then you can make lenders compete for your business.